-Debt Obligations - At August 31, 2012, our debt obligations consisted of a variable-rate line of credit and a variable term loan with a one-year remaining maturity.
-The interest rate on these obligations is variable and is adjusted to reflect current market interest rates that would be available to us for a similar instrument.
-In addition, the Revolving Line of Credit agreement is renewed on an annual basis and the terms are reflective of current market conditions.
-As a result, the carrying value of the obligations on the Revolving Line of Credit and Term Loan approximate their fair value.
+Debt Obligations - At August 31, 2013, our debt obligations consisted of a variable-rate revolving line of credit.
+The Revolving Line of Credit agreement is renewed on an annual basis and the terms are reflective of current market conditions.
+As a result, the carrying value of an obligation on the Revolving Line of Credit approximates its fair value.